wandeg/microsoft-graph-docs/api-reference/beta/resources/graph-stub-generator.md

 ### Install activesupport gem

-This is a set of libraries and extensions required to parse XML file.
+Activesupport a set of libraries and extensions required to parse an XML file.
 To get to the site to install activesupport, type `gem install activesupport` on the command line.

-## Tool setup
+## Script setup

 1. Download the [stub generator repository](https://microsoftgraph.visualstudio.com/Home/_git/microsoft-graph-docs-stubGenerator) using the **Download as Zip** button, or clone the repository using the **Clone** button.
-The ZIP option requires less setup, but the **Clone** option makes it easier to update if changes are made to the tool.
+The ZIP option requires less setup, but the **Clone** option makes it easier to update if changes are made to the scripts.
 If you already have a ZIP copy, please discard and fork fresh to get latest updates.
 2. Open a shell/command prompt to the root of this project, then change directory to the `./lib` folder.
 3. Run `ruby edmx2json.rb -h` to verify everything is setup properly.

-## Using the tool
+## Run the scripts

 1. Run `ruby edmx2json.rb` command to generate the intermediary JSON files.
 This takes between 1 to 15 minutes (depending on the size of the CSDL file) to complete.

-While the tool *could* be used on your service endpoint's CSDL definition, it's preferable and more reliable to run the tool against the Microsoft Graph exposed CSDL.
+    While the scripts *could* be used on your service endpoint's CSDL definition, it's preferable and more reliable to run the scripts against the Microsoft Graph exposed CSDL.
 You can run this against a Canary test version for example like https://canary.graph.microsoft.com/{yourTestVersion}/$metadata.

     ```Shell
     Usage: edmx2json [options]